xwal/awesome-stars/topics.md

 - [WhiskerzAB/PlaygroundTDD](https://github.com/WhiskerzAB/PlaygroundTDD) - Small library to easily run your tests directly within a Playground
 - [bustoutsolutions/siesta](https://github.com/bustoutsolutions/siesta) - The civilized way to write REST API clients for iOS / macOS
 - [ruby-china/ruby-china-ios](https://github.com/ruby-china/ruby-china-ios) - Ruby China iOS via Turbolinks
+- [zekunyan/TTGTagCollectionView](https://github.com/zekunyan/TTGTagCollectionView) - Useful for showing text or custom view tags in a vertical or horizontal scrollable view and support Autolayout at the same time.
+It is highly customizable that most features of the text tag can be con
 - [skylab-inc/Lightning](https://github.com/skylab-inc/Lightning) - A Swift Multiplatform Single-threaded Non-blocking Web and Networking Framework
 - [ko1o/PYSearch](https://github.com/ko1o/PYSearch) - 🔍 An elegant search controller which replaces the UISearchController for iOS (iPhone & iPad) .
 - [Zewo/Zewo](https://github.com/Zewo/Zewo) - Lightweight library for web server applications in Swift on macOS and Linux powered by coroutines.